We are republishing this article from last year as we begin the 2023 Centrum Choro workshop.

 After Mike’s successful year, Gregg came to me saying that Centrum’s mission was to include the originators of the music of the Americas.
 He wondered if we could bring up Brazilians to teach the workshop, and who might be the right musicians for such a workshop.
 I was stunned, as I knew how expensive that could be.
 Centrum would have to expand the amount of students to pull it off and I was happy to help get the word out.
-I also suggested Dudu Maia as the musical director, because of his wonderful teaching techniques and flawless command of English which had garnered a standing ovation of both teachers and students in Santa Cruz.
+I also suggested Dudu Maia as the musical director, because of his flawless command of English and his wonderful teaching techniques, which had garnered a standing ovation of both teachers and students in Santa Cruz.
 Gregg was onboard.
-Dudu brought along 7 string guitarist Douglas Lora, percussionist Alexandre Lora (Douglas’ brother), who were part of his trio called Trio Brasileiro.
+Dudu brought along 7 string guitarist Douglas Lora and percussionist Alexandre Lora (Douglas’ brother), who were part of his trio called Trio Brasileiro.
 Gregg suggested adding local Brazilian jazz great Jovino Santos Neto, who played piano for 12 years with the Brazilian legend Hermeto Pascoal and knew choro along with his mastery of jazz.
 Jovino and his wife Luzia have lived in Seattle since the early 90s, as he has taught music at Cornish.
-He brings a multi-dimensional approach to the music and his wide-ranging lectures are not to be missed.
+He brought a multi-dimensional approach to music and his wide-ranging lectures are not to be missed.
 Jovino has also brought world premieres of his new choro repertoire and introduced old original scores of Brazilian masterpieces that have not been performed anywhere for many decades.
 The student concerts on Sunday morning are rich in choro historical music.

 As it became a successful workshop, Gregg suggested that Anat Cohen might be a good fit.
 Israeli born and trained at Berklee; she fell in love with Choro after graduation and spent six months in Rio, learning the language and living with multi-instrumentalist Daniela Spielmann, who was playing with the likes of jazz great Paolo Moura.
 Together they had spent many long nights jamming in the clubs.